AeolusUX/dArkOS/README.md

 Now you should be able to just run make <device_name> to build for a supported device.
 Example: `make rg353m`

 **Notes**
-- To build on a different release of Debian, change the DEBIAN_CODE_NAME export in the Makefile.
+- To build on a different release of Debian, change the DEBIAN_CODE_NAME export in the Makefile or add DEBIAN_CODE_NAME=<release> as a variable to `make`.
 Other debian code names can be found at https://www.debian.org/releases/
+- By default, this will build with both a 64bit and 32bit userspace.
+This is primarily to support some 32bit ports available through PortMaster.
+There are also some 32bit retroarch emulators available but the performance seems to be similar to the 64bit retroarch emulators at this point.
+ - To build without 32bit support, change the BUILD_ARMHF export in the Makefile to n or add BUILD_ARMHF=n as a variable to `make`.
+- For RK3566, you can add Kodi to your build.
+Just change the BUILD_KODI export in the Makefile to y or add BUILD_KODI=y as a variavble to `make`.
+Kodi is also available as a prepackaged build in the extra_packages/rk3566 subfolder.
+Just copy it to your tools folder and launch from Options/Tools in the start menu.
+ - Be aware that building Kodi will add a significant amount of time to your build.
+Could be double or triple the build time.
 - Initial build time on an Intel I7-8700U unit with a 512GB NVME SSD and 32GB of DDR4 memory is a little over 19 hours.
 Subsequent builds are about 8 hours thanks to ccache.

 # Credits and Thanks
+ChatGPT for guidance on how to build a Debian image \
 TheGreatCrippler for testing and feedback \
+kloptops for testing and feedback \
+Fraxinus88 for testing and feedback \
+ImCoKeMaN for testing and feedback \
 PortMaster team for support in figuring out PM interface issues